I make this jerk marinade from scratch every time I want to give my guests an authentic Jamaican experience, and it never disappoints.

 You’ll find the full recipe with ingredient amounts and instructions in the recipe card at the bottom of this post.
 Be sure to check out the blog post itself for extra tips and tricks!

-I keep a batch of this Caribbean jerk marinade on hand all year because it’s one of my favorite ways to add big, bold flavor to dinner with almost no effort.
+I keep a batch of this jerk marinade on hand because it’s one of my favorite ways to add big, bold flavor to dinner with almost no effort.
 It’s packed with fresh herbs, warm spices, and those punchy Scotch bonnet peppers that bring that true Jamaican jerk vibe I grew up loving.

 If jerk is your thing too, you’ve got options.
 Use this marinade with my Jerk chicken, easy Jerk chicken bowls, flavorful whole snapper, or quick-baked Jamaican Jerk shrimp.
 And when you’re ready to play with even more jerk flavor, check out my homemade jerk BBQ sauce.